 - 1. Directly to the VA Regional Processing Center (RPO) in Decatur, Georgia.
 Use this option only if you are submitting the application at least two (2) months before your first (1st) planned semester of attendance.
-If the application is approved, you need only provide the resulting Certificate of Eligibility along with your DD-214 to the OFA. - 2.
+If the application is approved, you need only provide the resulting Certificate of Eligibility to the OFAVA. - 2.
 Through the VA's online application system, at VONAPP.